What it means

 -

-Misconception: ABM success is a marketing-only metric: ABM is a revenue operating metric.
+Misconception: ABM success is a marketing-only metric: ABM is a revenue metric.
 Marketing can orchestrate plays, but sales execution, product credibility, customer proof, and executive involvement determine whether the account moves.